-What is Hepatitis B?
+What Is Hepatitis B?

 is liver inflammation caused by the hepatitis B virus (HBV).
 HBV is one of five

-state that 2,000 to 4,000 people die each year from
+state that 2,000 to 4,000 people in the United States die each year from

 infection can be acute or chronic.

 symptoms to appear quickly in adults.
-Children rarely develop acute HBV.
-Any infections are far more likely to be chronic.
+Children rarely develop acute hepatitis B.

 Is Hepatitis B Contagious?